rebelvg/framework.VR/readme.txt

 If you, as mission maker, want to respawn people on the base_marker you can execute [] spawn murshun_framework_revivePlayers_fnc;
 in your tasks.
 Execute only once from the server side.

+Framework now supports random generation of radio frequencies for each squad.
+Can be useful for TVTs.
+To enable random frequency generation switch murshun_framework_generateRandomFreqs to true in the init.sqf Team roster and radio briefing will reflect all that data.